palexster/wedding/content/schedule.md

 ## The schedule

-We are still working on a definitive schedule, but here is an outline of the flow of the weekend.
+We are still working on a definitive schedule but here is a rough outlining of what you can expect.

 ### Friday:

- - 5:15
+ - 4:00 pm
-    - Wedding rehearsal.
+   - Wedding ceremony

- - 6:30 - 9:00 pm
+ - From 6:00 pm on
-    - Rehearsal Dinner at the Farmhouse (Willow-Witt), all are welcome, please RSVP.
+    - Reception, Dinner and Party at "Tenuta Suffolk"

 ### Saturday:

- - 8:30 - 9:30am
-   - Breakfast at Willow-Witt.
+ - Saturday morning at your own disposal
- - 1:30 pm
-    - Wedding ceremony at Our Lady of the Mountain Catholic Church.
- - 3:30-4 pm
-    - Gather at Willow-Witt for appetizer and social hour.
- - 5:00 pm
-    - Outdoor dinner.
+ - 2pm
+   - Guided tour of Turin for everybody who is interested and back on track ;-)
- - 7:00 pm
+ - 6:30 pm
-    - Cake and dancing.

-### Sunday:

- - AM:
-   - Wedding brunch at Willow-Witt.
+   - For anyone who is still hungry a little BBQ in Villafranca at Alex' parents' place